Paraclimbing provides access for athletes with disabilities to compete in top rope climbing at the National and International level.

 • Visually Impaired category competitors- Visual Impaired MDF

 While there will be no Visually Impaired classification, VI competitors must still submit their Medical Diagnostics Form so that USA Climbing has it on file prior to any US Team qualification and so that it may be submitted to the IFSC if they were to receive a World Cup competition start.

-Medical Diagnostic Forms must be completed and signed by a physician (Medical Doctor or Doctor of Osteopathy) after March 5, 2022.
-A physical therapist, occupational therapist, physician’s assistant, or nurse practitioner signature is not valid.
+Medical Diagnostic Forms must be completed and signed by a physician (Medical Doctor or Doctor of Osteopathy) after March 5, 2023.
+A physical therapist, occupational therapist, physician’s assistant, nurse practitioner or optometrist signature is not valid.

 Supporting documentation should explain the history and work-up for the underlying medical diagnosis associated with the impairment.
 Supporting documentation often does not need to be newly completed but can often consist of medical history, visit documentation, or testing that was used to make the original diagnosis.

 To submit your Medical Diagnostic Form and supporting documents, follow these steps:

 1. Log into your USA Climbing Member Portal